bear-rsg/otter-grader-docker/README.md

-# Docker container for MSc Bioinformatics Otter Grader Marking
+# Container recipes for MSc Bioinformatics Otter Grader Marking

 This repository contains the setup needed for building a Singularity container for using the otter-grader software on a HPC cluster, with isolation from user files but without using Docker on the cluster.
 It provides Python 3.9 and R 4.0.3.